The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Applications and examples

 for some $\alpha\geqslant0$.
-This case has been treated by \cite{WilsonGauss}, which serves as a good overview for this case.
-The expected value of the clipped Slepian for this case is shown in Table \ref{Tab:RandE}.
-We split this example into two cases, the first where $\alpha=0$ and the case where $r(t)$ is oscillating, i.e. $\alpha>0$.
-It should be noted that for both cases the smoothness criterion is satisfied and the corresponding processes have finite crossing intensity, i.e. that $-r''(0)<\infty$.
+This case has been treated extensively by \cite{WilsonGauss}, which serves as a good overview of this case.
+We consider this example for three main reasons.
+The first is that it is the limiting case of the Mat\'ern covariance when the smoothness parameter goes to infinity.
+Secondly, the true persistency coefficient is not known for this process.
+Thirdly, for any $\alpha>0$, the covariance function is oscillating.
+Hence, we will first treat the case when $\alpha=0$ and then, after this, consider the case $\alpha=2$.

-We start with the first case, for which $E_0$ satisfies the conditions of Theorem~\ref{Th1}.
-Using the same simulation approach outlined in Appendix \ref{App:sim} to generate random numbers from the divisor.
-A MC study is preformed by generating $10^7$ and using the $2 \cdot 10^6$ largest order statistics to estimate the persistency coefficient.
-This is repeated $10$ time to obtain the following estimate and $95\%$ interval
+The expected value function $E_0$ can be found in Table \ref{Tab:RandE} and for $\alpha=0$, it satisfies the conditions of Theorem \ref{Th1} and we use this observation when sampling from the approximated excursion distribution.
+The details can be found in Appendix \ref{App:sim}, and we sample $10^7$, out of which we use the $2 \cdot 10^6$ largest to estimate the persistency coefficient.
+This is repeated $10$ times, leading to the following $95\%$ confidence interval

-The true persistency coefficient is yet to be derived for the Gaussian covariance function therefore the above estimate is compared to an approximation obtained through simulating trajectories.
-Using WAFO to generate $10^3$ trajectories each with a length of $10^7$, a simulated persistency coefficient of $\theta_{sim}=0.4199\pm0.00058$ is obtained.
-This persistency coefficient is similar to what \cite{Sire2008,WilsonGauss} obtains through simulations.
-Using the ordinary IIA \cite{Sire2008} obtained an estimate of $\theta_{app}=0.4115$.
-Both the approximation from the Slepian based IIA and the one using the pole method of the ordinary IIA are in agreement, and it could be argued reasonably close the the persistency coefficient obtained through simulations.